 Suffolk County Legislatures (by passing a resolution satisfying the approval process of the Agreement or otherwise).
 Once approval is given, Nassau and Suffolk Counties and/or Teva shall promptly submit the executed Stipulation of Discontinuance with Prejudice to the Court with a request that it be so ordered.
 In the event the Nassau and Suffolk Counties' Legislatures fail to approve the Agreement or the Court declines to so order the discontinuance of the Actions with prejudice as against Teva, Teva shall be entitled to terminate the Agreement, shall be excused from all obligations under it, and shall be entitled to a refund of all payments made pursuant to Section III.A.1.b-e of this Agreement from Nassau and Suffolk Counties and Counsel for Nassau and Suffolk Counties.
-Concurrently with the execution of this Agreement, Teva and the State will execute a separate Stipulation of Discontinuance with Prejudice, in the form annexed hereto as Exhibit E. The State's Stipulation of Discontinuance with Prejudice shall be submitted to the Court after the Effective Date with a request that it be so ordered concurrently with the entry of the Consent Judgment implementing this Agreement.
+Concurrently with the execution of Discontinuance with Prejudice, in the form annexed hereto as Exhibit E. The State's Stipulation of Discontinuance with a request that it be so ordered concurrently with the entry of the Consent Judgment implementing this Agreement.

-В. Within three (3) business days of the execution of this Agreement, the New York Department of Financial Services shall move for a stay of all proceedings it has brought against any Released Entities.
+B. Within three (3) business days of the execution of this Agreement, the New York Department of Financial Services shall move for a stay of all proceedings it has brought against any Released Entities.
 Within three (3) business days of the execution of this Agreement, the Released Entities shall move for a stay of all pending proceedings brought against the New York Department of Financial Services, including the proceedings in In the Matter of the Application of Allergan Finance, LLC, et al., Docket No. 2022-03219 (1st Dep't), which is an appeal of the denial of an Article 78 Petition with the Originating Court Index No. 157128/2021 (N.Y.
 Sup.
 N.Y.
 Co) (Nervo, J.) ("the Appeal").
 It is the Parties' intent that all activities relating to the New York Department of Financial Services' Claims and charges brought against any Released Entities shall immediately cease as of the date of the execution of this Agreement.
 Within three (3) business days of the Effective Date, the New York Department of Financial Services shall voluntarily dismiss with prejudice all Claims and charges brought against any Released Entities.
 Within three (3) business days of the Effective Date, the Released Entities shall terminate the Appeal.